Deedone/techadv-src/content/posts/webgl.md

 Such as `gl_Position` and `gl_FragColor`, treat them as return statements.

 For the sake of simplicity we will mostly play with fragment shaders and stay in a 2D world.
+Later we will fill our canvas with a rectangle.
+This is needed to have some planes for applying textures.
 Here is simple pass-through vertex shader:

 #### vertex.glsl